DanielHJacobsen/WebToImageConverter/README.md

   * **"username"** - Username for authorization on the website if necessary.
 Left empty "" by default.
 (Not yet implemented)
   * **"password"** - Password for authorization on the website if necessary.
 Left empty "" by default.
 (Not yet implemented)

-Navigation-configuration: Any website-configuration marked with "Navigation", cannot be used together with any other "Navigation"-marked configuration (unless explicitly specified).
+[Navigation🔄]-configuration: Any website-configuration marked with "Navigation", cannot be used together with any other "Navigation"-marked configuration (unless explicitly specified).
 ## Contact ##
 * Author: Daniel Høyer Bjørnskov
 * Mail: daniel.h.bjornskov@gmail.com